sarahvolynsky/sarahvolynsky/README.md

 🚀 What I’m Working On

 OptalAI
-I’m building Oplie, a conversational AI operator for SMB print/apparel manufacturing teams.
+I’m building Oplie, a conversational AI operator for small and mid-sized production facilities.
 I lead product design and UX to make AI simple and useful on the factory floor.
 Our goal is to rethink how smaller manufacturers handle inventory and operations.

 🎯 Current Focus